 Menu: Bar Perso

-Bar for the best beers, fantastic Apulian dishes in an informal setting in the main square, with great vegan options: Drogheria Pugliese.
+The bar for the best beers, and fantastic Apulian dishes in an informal setting in the main square, with great vegan options: Drogheria Pugliese.

 We like that this place also sells the products they use to make their dishes as this restaurant used to be a producing provider to other restaurants until they started selling their own dishes.